-The Alfred Dunhill Championship is an official co-sanctioned Order of Merit event on the European Tour and Sunshine Tour.
+The Alfred Dunhill Championship is an official co-sanctioned Order of Merit event on the DP World Tour and Sunshine Tour.
 A total of 156 professionals play the 72-hole stroke play championship, with 18 holes played each day.

 If a playoff is required, it will be sudden death over the 18th hole.
 Play is in three-balls over the first two days, and in two-balls on the last two days after the cut.